“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Aligned to the ACCA Strategic Professional Level programme, the MSc in Accountancy and Financial Management at the University of Bolton is designed to support your career development in business, accounting and financial management roles.
 It offers the finance, accountancy and broader management knowledge that can be central to success in many private and public sector industries.

-Our dedicated, highly qualified and experienced team will lead you in an exploration of the principles and practice of financial management and accounting, the context in which they operate, and how they are managed.
-We’ll support you to learn the applied skills involved in financial reporting and financial management, as well as wider management issues such as corporate and social responsibility, business ethics, risk and business strategy, financial performance, and taxation/auditing.
+Our dedicated, highly qualified and experienced team will lead you in exploring the principles and practice of financial management and accounting, the context in which they operate, and how they are managed.
+We'll support you in learning the applied skills involved in financial reporting and financial management, as well as wider management issues such as corporate and social responsibility, business ethics, risk and business strategy, financial performance, and taxation/auditing.

-You’ll be encouraged to explore research methods, giving you the chance to gain an understanding of a range of research tools and analytical techniques.
-This knowledge will be of value when you undertake your master’s dissertation – carrying out a substantial piece of research on an accountancy or financial management issue will enhance your critical and investigative skills, and could benefit your professional practice, too.
+We'll encourage you to explore research methods, helping you understand various research tools and analytical techniques.
+This knowledge will be of value when you undertake your master's dissertation.
+Carrying out this substantial piece of research on an accountancy or financial management issue will enhance your critical and investigative skills and could benefit your professional practice.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Successful completion of this MSc will provide you with the skills needed for roles in financial analysis, investment banking, management, public administration and accountancy, and will be useful if you want to pursue a career in industry, commerce or with professional services organisations.
+As a graduate of this MSc, you'll possess the skills needed for roles in financial analysis, investment banking, management, public administration and accountancy.
+This qualification will also help you pursue a career in industry, commerce or professional services organisations.